The Paul Law Firm P.C.

 Why Choose The C. Paul Law Firm P.C.

-• Experience evaluating complex Georgia medical malpractice claims
+• Experience handling complex Georgia medical malpractice claims

 • Knowledge of emergency medicine standards and hospital liability